MichaelELeonard/CryptoClustering/README.md

 <img src="Readme Pics/PCA Pic 2.png" width="581" height="248">

-The cluster results were added to the PCA data frame and it was used to produce a scatter plot below.
+The cluster results were added to the PCA DataFrame and it was used to produce a scatter plot below.
 In the PCA scatter plot cluster two (gold) and cluster zero (blue) are producing similar results while cluster one (red) and three (green) have been relocated far to the right side of the main cluster.

 <br>
 <img src="Readme Pics/PCA Pic 3.png" width="436" height="186">